Call Frontpoint

 The app called for a tech.
 Great.
 Except there were already 47 calls in front of me.
 That doesn’t inspire a lot of confidence.
 And “Due to high call volumes, we might not call you back until the next day” was definitely a downer.
 I’m not a fan of leaving my home unprotected, but what else could I do at this point?

 I slept with one eye open, and the next morning tech support got in touch.
-They discovered the sensors were actually incorrectly numbered from the factory, and she explained that a marker was needed to re-label each one (really).
+The friendly customer service agent discovered the sensors were actually incorrectly numbered from the factory, and she explained that a marker was needed to re-label each one (really).
 Knowledgeable tech and an easy fix.
-On the other hand, kind of a strange problem, and it took a while to get someone on the phone.
+On the other hand, kind of a strange problem, and it took way longer than it should have to get someone on the phone.

 Frontpoint Sensor